tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-December 27, 2015 - Added placeholders for the other pages in the Navbar.
+Streak Day 14
+December 28, 2015 - Getting to the point now where I need to catch up on some learning in order to continue making good progress.
+Updates will be smaller until my learning catches up.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.